Raspberry1111/WikiBot/README.md

 # WikiBot, The Discord bot to help your facts!
-This Discord bot aims to help people fact-check!
+This Discord bot aims to help people fact-check with [Wikipedia](https://wikipedia.org) more easily!

 ## Commands